-Tutoring is available starting the second week of school in room CH132 and via zoom at various days and times throughout the week.
+Tutoring is available starting the second week of classes in room 132 in Cockins Hall (CH132) and via zoom at various days and times throughout the week.
 Use the Office Hours link on the Syllabus page on Carmen to see a list of the days, times and relevant zoom links.